antoinelemor/AugmentedSocialScientist/README.md

 ## 1. Overview

-This repository is a **drop‑in replacement** for the original [rubingshen/AugmentedSocialScientist](https://github.com/rubingshen/AugmentedSocialScientist).
+This repository is a fork with new functionnalities of the original [rubingshen/AugmentedSocialScientist](https://github.com/rubingshen/AugmentedSocialScientist).
 All base classes (`BertBase`, `CamembertBase`, …) function identically while exposing the additional capabilities listed below.

 ---